so vercel is dope but they want you to pay if you're deploying from a github org repo. here's how to get around that paywall:

 allow_empty_commit: true

-Push something to your main branch and watch the magic happen - your changes should show up in your personal repo automatically!
+push something to your org repo's main branch and watch it show up in your personal repo